+In 2022, having a responsive design is a no-brainer.
 Responsive design means that the design of your website adapts to the screen size your visitor is using.
 You can do this by using specific CSS media queries.
-We wrote about responsive design way back when, but in the basis, things are still the same.
-You have to address certain ranges of screen widths and design for those.
+You have to address particular ranges of screen widths and plan for those.
 Most WordPress themes are now responsive.

-Depending on the part of the world you are targeting, no, depending on how fast their mobile internet is (2G?
-Already at 5G?), you might want to change a couple of things.
+Depending on the part of the world you are targeting, no, how fast their mobile internet is, you might want to change a couple of things.
 Think about how you use images on your site.
-Are you using any text enhancements or font variations that might hinder a good performance of the mobile website?
+Are you using any text enhancements or font variations that might hinder the excellent performance of the mobile website?
 Responsive design helps you build a more focused website.
 That brings us to the second optimization.

 6.1.2.
 Prioritize what’s important to mobile users

 Here’s an example: If you have a local business, the two main tasks might be calling you or finding the directions to your business.
-That means you could add these as a special mobile menu, for instance — some bar that is visible all the time.
+That means you could add these as a unique mobile menu, for instance, some visible all the time.
 Focus on your visitor’s main tasks and make their life as easy as possible.
 How to find these top tasks?
 Ask your visitors!
 Also, check Google Analytics for the most visited pages on your mobile website.
 More about Analytics further down this article.

 7. Analyze and improve your performance

-A good SEO campaign relies not only on implementing changes but also measuring the impact of those changes, seeing what works and doing more of that.
-Google has developed two amazing tools to analyze the results of your website and to identify new opportunities where you could focus on in the future.
+A good SEO campaign relies not only on implementing changes but also on measuring the impact of those changes, seeing what works, and doing more of that.
+Google has developed two unique tools to analyze your website’s results and identify new opportunities that you could focus on in the future.

-The first one, for analyzing results, is Google Analytics.
-By adding Google Analytics to your website, you make sure all user data will be stored in your own account.
-You can, for instance, check how many visits your pages get, how many of your visitors convert, how many visitors immediately leave your website after landing on a certain page and much more.
+The first one for analyzing results is Google Analytics.
+Adding Google Analytics to your website ensures all user data will be stored in your account.
+You can, for instance, check how many visits your pages get, how many of your visitors convert, how many visitors immediately leave your website after landing on a specific page, and much more.
 Within Google Analytics, you can see how visitors behave on your website.
 Here’s how to track your SEO with Google Analytics.

-The second tool is meant to analyze how your website performs and to see how visitors find you in the search engine.
+The second tool analyzes how your website performs and how visitors find you in the search engine.
 That tool is Google Search Console.
-By exporting and sorting through your search queries and impression data, it’s easy to identify opportunities where you could focus on improving clickthrough rates, content, and/or rankings.
+Exporting and sorting through your search queries and impression data makes it easy to identify opportunities where you could focus on improving clickthrough rates, content, and/or rankings.

 7.1.
 Set up and integrate Google Analytics

 To start with Google Analytics, you need to create an account.
 Click the ‘Start for free’ button to start.
-To set up your account, you need to add an Account Name first.
+To set up your account, you must first add an Account Name.
 This could be your company name.
 However, when you add other websites to your account, we recommend choosing a more generic Account Name.
 Also, you can always change your Account Name later when you want to.

-After setting up your property, you can choose for yourself to enable some of the data sharing settings.
-Each data sharing option gives you a clear explanation of what you will be sharing, enabling it.
+After setting up your property, you can choose to enable some of the data-sharing settings.
+Each data sharing option gives you a clear explanation of what you will be sharing, allowing it.

 This tag needs to be added to your website.
 The easiest way to do this within WordPress is by installing a Google Analytics plugin such as the MonsterInsights Plugin for WordPress.
-Installing this plugin, you don’t need to touch the actual code of your website to connect with Google Analytics.
-You simply install and activate the plugin, insert your tracking ID, and you’re set!
+By installing this plugin, you don’t need to touch the actual code of your website to connect with Google Analytics.
+Install and activate the plugin, insert your tracking ID, and set!
 You can also use Google’s Site Kit WordPress plugin to get data from Analytics and Search Console in your backend.

-For more technical readers, it’s also possible to add the tag manually to the head of every webpage or to add the tag to Google Tag Manager.
+For more technical readers, it’s also possible to add the tag manually to every web page’s head or add the tag to Google Tag Manager.

-Now your website is connected to Google Analytics, it will start collecting data of your users.
-Start clicking around to see what all can be found within the data or start reading one of our blog posts about Google Analytics for helpful tips.
+Your website is connected to Google Analytics; it will start collecting your users’ data.
+Start clicking around to see what can be found within the data, or read one of our blog posts about Google Analytics for helpful tips.

 7.2.
 Set up your Google Search Console account

-The second tool we think is important to set up is Google Search Console.
-We recommend going through all steps and you will be all set!
+The second tool we think is essential to set up is Google Search Console.
+We recommend going through all steps, and you will be all set!
 In brief, these are the steps you’ll need to follow: